-'''

-send_with_fds(self, buffer: byte_span, fds: file_descriptor[]) → integer
+send_with_fds(self, buffer: byte_span, fds: file_descriptor[]) > integer fds are not closed and can be re-converted to some Emilua IO object if so one wishes.

-'''

 Write data to the stream socket and blocks current fiber until it completes or errs.